 Coronavirus vaccine - your questions answered

-I'm in regular communication with all our local health providers and can report that Barnsley and Sheffield are making great progress with their vaccination programmes, and across the country around 3 in 5 adults have received at least one vaccine.
+I'm in regular communication with all our local health providers and can report that Barnsley and Sheffield are making great progress with their vaccination programmes.
+If you are 16 or over you are now eligible for a vaccine.

 A daily report on vaccine deployment is available here.

 Whilst the vaccine is a key tool in the fight against coronavirus, it is still vital that every single one of us continues to follow the hands, face, space fresh air, guidelines.

 Q. When will I get a vaccine?

 The vaccination rollout is the biggest mass vaccination campaign in NHs history and everyone will be vaccinated according to a priority list drawn up by the Joint Committee on Vaccination and Immunisation (JVCI).
 The list takes account of the fact that people over 75 have a much greater risk of dying when they get COVID than those who are younger.

 - Group 2 - all those 80 years of age and over and frontline health and social care workers